mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 * `browsedown`: When browse or search results in exactly one container entry, iteratively browse down until the result contains multiple container entries or at least one media entry.
 The default is `true`.

+* `searchfromroot`: When searching, always start from root instead of the current id.
+The default is `false`.

 A `upnprenderer` has the following optional configuration parameter:

 * `seekstep`: step in seconds when sending fast forward or rewind command on the player control, default 5s.